YousefED/SyncedStore/docs/docs/api/index.md

 # Reacting to updates

 Now that State can be modified by connected peers, you probably want to observe changes and automatically display updates.
-This is easy to do, because Reactive CRDT works closely with the [Reactive library](https://www.github.com/yousefed/reactive).
+This is easy to do, because SyncedStore works closely with the [Reactive library](https://www.github.com/yousefed/reactive).

 Let's look at some examples: